gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 In this relationship, each object is a distinct entity that exists whether or not the other does, with independent schemas, and field(s) on each entity that reference the other entity -- in this case the Post would have an Author, and the Author might have Posts.
 The API of a service that allows complex object modelling, for example a CMS, will often allow users to relationships between entities and expose them through the API.

 When an object node is deleted, Gatsby _does not_ delete any referenced entities.
+When using foreign-key references, it's a source plugin's responsibility to clean up any dangling entity references.

 *Creating the relationship*

-Let's say you want to create a relationship between two nodes, which we'll call nodes A and B.

-Before you pass Object A and Object B into `createNode` and create the nodes, you need to:

-1. create a field on Object A to hold the relationship to Object B. (You may want to name this field `relationships` for clarity).
-The value of this field should be an object.
+Let's say you want to create a relationship between Posts and Authors.
+Before you pass the Post object and Author object into `createNode` and create the respective nodes, you need to create a field called `author___NODE`  on the Post object to hold the relationship to Authors.
+The value of this field should be the node ID of the Author

-2. concatenate node B's id, with the string `___ID` and add as a key to that object.
-The value of this field should be a new node ID.

 *Creating the reverse relationship*

-If you also want to create a reverse relationship between object B and A, you can optionally follow these additional steps:

-3. create a field on Object B to hold the relationship to Object A. (You may want to name this field `reverseRelationships` for clarity).
-The value of this field should be an object.
+It's often convenient for querying to add to the schema backwards references.
+For example, you might want to query the Author of a Post but you might also want to query all the posts an author has written.
+If you also want to create a reverse relationship between object B and A, you can optionally create a field called `posts___NODE` to hold the relationship to Posts.
+The value of this field should be an array of Post IDs.

-4. concatenate node A's id, with the string `___ID` and add as a key to that object.
-The value of this field should be a new node ID.

 *Example*

-Here's an example from the [Drupal source plugin](https://github.com/gatsbyjs/gatsby/blob/1fb19f9ad16618acdac7eda33d295d8ceba7f393/packages/gatsby-source-drupal/src/gatsby-node.js#L112-L127).
+Here's an example from the [Wordpress source plugin](https://github.com/gatsbyjs/gatsby/blob/1fb19f9ad16618acdac7eda33d295d8ceba7f393/packages/gatsby-source-wordpress/src/normalize.js#L178-L189).